-The left-hand panel of Fig. \ref{fig:Pa_beta_reconstructed} shows the continuum-subtracted \Pab emission line map of \target, reconstructed by the FRESCO team using \verb|grizli| (\citealt{grizli}; see \citealt{Oesch:2023,Neufeld:2024} for more details on FRESCO reconstructed emission line maps), after being additionally matched to the spatial resolution of the VLT/ERIS AO-assisted data used later in this section (FWHM\,=\,0.16$''$\footnote{The \ha\ line map used in this work has been smoothed to a spatial resolution of FWHM\,=\,0.16$''$ (Pulsoni et al., in prep.), whereas the nominal resolution of the ERIS AO-assisted data is FWHM\,=\,0.105$''$ (Förster Schreiber et al., in prep.).}, against FWHM\,=\,0.13$''$ of NIRCam F444W), by means of the \texttt{python} package \texttt{photutils.psf.matching}.
+The left panel of Fig. \ref{fig:Pa_beta_reconstructed} shows the continuum-subtracted \Pab emission line map of \target, reconstructed by the FRESCO team using \verb|grizli| (\citealt{grizli}; see \citealt{Oesch:2023,Neufeld:2024} for more details).
+This map was matched to the spatial resolution of the VLT/ERIS AO-assisted data (FWHM\,=\,0.16$''$\footnote{The \ha\ line map used in this work was smoothed to a spatial resolution of FWHM\,=\,0.16$''$ (Pulsoni et al., in prep.), whereas the nominal resolution of the ERIS AO-assisted data is FWHM\,=\,0.105$''$ (Förster Schreiber et al., in prep.).}, compared to FWHM\,=\,0.13$''$ for NIRCam F444W), using the \texttt{python} package \texttt{photutils.psf.matching}.
 The comparison with the continuum emission in the direct F444W image (white contours) clearly reveals a relative spatial offset with respect to \Pab line emission along the horizontal WE direction.
-Such offsets are fairly systematic and correspond to the expectations given the known observed kinematics and the orientation of the grism dispersion axis (increasing wavelengths towards E). \target indeed features a kinematic position angle of 25 deg (i.e. roughly corresponding to the NE-to-SW direction), and a substantial velocity gradient \citep[from -300 to +300 km/s; ][Pulsoni et al. in prep.]{Forster:2018,Genzel:2023}, as seen in \ha kinematics from high-resolution IFU data.
-It follows that the largest offsets are observed at larger distances from the galaxy center along the kinematic major axis, where the velocity gradient is stronger.
-This can be well appreciated for the northernmost clump (i.e. Clump B, circled in red in the left and middle panels of Fig. \ref{fig:Pa_beta_reconstructed}).
-The fact that these offsets between continuum and line emission are not observed in VLT/ERIS \ha\ data furthermore supports their non-physical origin.
+Such offsets are fairly systematic and consistent with expectations, given the observed kinematics and orientation of the grism dispersion axis (with increasing wavelengths toward E). \target indeed features a kinematic position angle of 25 deg (i.e., roughly aligned with the NE--SW direction) and a substantial velocity gradient \citep[ranging from -300 to +300 km/s; ][Pulsoni et al. in prep.]{Forster:2018,Genzel:2023}, as seen in the \ha kinematics from high-resolution IFU data.
+It follows that the largest offsets are observed at greater distances from the galaxy center along the kinematic major axis, where the velocity gradient is strongest.
+This can be well appreciated for the northernmost clump (i.e., Clump B, circled in red in the left and middle panels of Fig. \ref{fig:Pa_beta_reconstructed}).
+The fact that these offsets between the continuum and line emission are not observed in VLT/ERIS \ha\ data furthermore supports their nonphysical origin.